astronomer/docs/astro/cli/astro-deployment-worker-queue-update.md

 :::

 Update the settings for an existing [worker queue](configure-worker-queues.md) in a Deployment on Astro.
-This is functionally identical to updating the settings of a worker queue in the Cloud UI.
+This is functionally identical to updating the settings of a worker queue in the Astro UI.

 ## Usage